Madhatt4/PropXChain/propchain-website/README.md

-# PropChain Website
+# PropXchain Website

-A professional, modern website for PropChain, a blockchain-based property transaction system that reduces UK property transaction times from 12-16 weeks to 3-4 weeks while cutting costs by approximately 48%.
+A professional, modern website for PropXchain, a blockchain-based property transaction system that reduces UK property transaction times from 12-16 weeks to 3-4 weeks while cutting costs by approximately 48%.

 ## Website Structure

 The website consists of the following pages:

 1. **Homepage (index.html)** - Main landing page with clear value proposition, key benefits, and call-to-action
-2. **Our Solution (our-solution.html)** - Detailed explanation of the PropChain system, comparison with conventional methods
+2. **Our Solution (our-solution.html)** - Detailed explanation of the PropXchain system, comparison with conventional methods
 3. **For Developers (for-developers.html)** - Specific benefits for property developers, ROI calculator, implementation process
 4. **For Solicitors (for-solicitors.html)** - Benefits for conveyancing professionals, streamlined legal processes
 5. **Technology (technology.html)** - Explanation of blockchain technology, security, compliance, and technical architecture